swissspidy/wp-performance-action/README.md

     # Default: ''
     themes: ''

-    # Theme to activate on the site.
+    # Blueprint to use for setting up the environment.
-    # Theme needs to be already installed.
     #
+    # Use this to install or activate additional plugins, defining constants,
+    # and much more.
+    #
+    # See https://wordpress.github.io/wordpress-playground/blueprints for more information.
+    #
-    # Default: 'twentytwentyone'
+    # Default: ''
-    active-theme: ''
+    blueprint: ''

     # WordPress version to use.
     # Supports aliases such as latest, nightly, or trunk.